brandono7/DSA4264_Geospatial/Report.md

 For each bus route, we see the median distances to the different MRT lines.
 The 'nearest_mrt_lrt' column refers to the **median distance to any MRT stations regardless of MRT line** and we use that as our most important metric in determining which bus routes should be made redundant.
 We did not make use of the other median distances to different train lines as this was not as precise in determining parallelism.

-There might be outliers that our distance-based algorithm will not pick up and hence we conduct a further analysis visually to confirm that the bus routes with the one of the shortest median distances from each bus stop is redundant.
-This further analysis will also help us to check for the aforementioned possible issue that we might encounter in using Euclidean distance metric.
+We also made the decision not to include passenger volume data as weights within our distance based algorithm as the data provided was imprecise.
+For example, there was no data on the tap in and tap outs for each bus service and how many people boarded or alighted this specific bus service at any given bus stop within the bus route.
+Because of this, we are aware that there might be outliers that our distance-based algorithm will not pick up and hence we conduct a further analysis visually to confirm that the bus routes with the one of the shortest median distances from each bus stop are redundant.
+This further analysis which will be discussed in detail in Section 4 will also help us to check for the aforementioned possible issue that we might encounter in using Euclidean distance metric.

 ---